batswen/6502.py/README.md

-# asm6502.py
+# 6502.py
-An assembler for the 6502 cpu written in python
+An assembler and disassembler for the 6502 cpu written in python

-Start: python asm.py
+Start: python asm.py file.src

 ## comments
 Comments start with ;